How to Start a Nonprofit

 Office Costs.
 When it comes to having an office, you could open your own or look to local community foundations that rent out small offices specifically to nonprofits.
 Even if you want to keep it simple, you’ll want to take into account the cost of internet, phones, computers, signage, furniture, and cleaning.

 Communication, Social Media, and Website.
 Your nonprofit is operating, and that is amazing, but the public should also hear about it!
-You should consider how you will communicate with your audiences (emails, newspapers, letters, social media, etc).
+You should consider how you will communicate with your audiences (emails, newspapers, webinars, letters, social media, etc).

 Last but not least, you’ll want to make sure your nonprofit stays in good standing.
 A few things you should consider are: